Mathematics, Statistics & Geometry

 Frequently Asked Questions

-The formula mathematically calculates the 2D area of the flat circle on the bottom (πr²), and then 'stacks' that circle up into the 3rd dimension by multiplying it by the Height (h).
+The formula mathematically calculates the 2D area of the flat circle on the bottom (πr²), and then 'stacks' that circle up into the 3rd dimension by multiplying it by the total Height (h).